a-joia/youtube-shorts-remover/README.md

 ﻿# youtube-shorts-remover

-This is a very simple extension to remove shorts and games from youtube from Firefox
+This is a very simple Firefox extension to remove shorts and games from youtube.

 # How to test